Kaned1as/archforums-android/CONTRIBUTING.md

   for GitHub to be able to link them together.
 You never know when this may be useful.
 Like this: `Implement basic UI.
 Fixes #1`

-* Create a merge-request from your fork against the main Holywarsoo repo.
+* Create a merge-request from your fork against the main repo.
 Wait for smoke-build to finish and make sure it passes.
 Then it's my turn, I'll keep an eye on merge-requests and check them on a regular basis.
 After some bouncing back and forth around my nitpicking style it will get merged and we all can sleep happily